Taming Enterprise Complexity

 A flowchart representing the platform permission structure

-Almost every part of the product needs to be tailored towards the end users consuming content and administrators managing it.
+Almost every part of the product needs to be tailored for both end users consuming content and administrators managing it, which means each screen must respond to a large number of layouts.

 In Complexity, Go Basic